edgelesssys/constellation/docs/docs/getting-started/first-steps-local.md

   :::info

-  Depending on your setup, `constellation init` may take 10+ minutes to complete.
+  Depending on your setup, `constellation apply` may take 10+ minutes to complete.

   :::